-INSTALLATION PILOT AND CANOPY.
+INSTALLATION PILOT .

-1) Locate items necessary to install pilot and canopy.
+1) Locate items necessary to install pilot, cockpit panel, and canopy.

 2) A scale pilot is included with this ARF.
 The Seagull Pilot included fitting well to the cockpit. (or you can order others scale pilot figures made by Seagull factory.
-They are available at Seagull factory.
 They are available at Seagull distributors.)